simonccc/kopsrox/README.md

 # kopsrox
 automate creating a k3s cluster with proxmox api with a "kops like" cli and cluster config files

+## commands
+- image [ create | info ] - creates a koprox image / displays when it was created
+- cluster [ create | info ] - clones a vm from the template / lists the kopsrox related vms

 ## status
+- generates a cloneable vm template based on the debian image with qemu-agent patched in via virt-customize
+- clones the template to vm's and manages the hostname and IP
-- config files and generated and checked against the API
+- barebone .ini files  are generated and checked against proxmox
-- creates a template file that is clonable
+- creates a vm as a 'master' ( no k3s yet )
 - nothing else is working

+## in progress
+- creating a first master node

 ## problems
-- has to run on proxmox node to run "qm import"
+- has to run on a proxmox node to run "qm import"
+- needs virt-customize / libguestfs-tools to patch the image for qemu-agent
 - user needs sudo qm access
 - the api token needs quite high permissions